pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

 # TODO: STATUS OF PROJECT

+    up next:

+      toggle back and forth between employees when modal window open search/filter
+      organize css styling
+      media query styling for modal window also refactor to use es6+, newer js methods and arrow functions

     completed so far:

-    RWD layout for main directory
-    may do media query styling for modal window also

       using module pattern
       able to get 12 random employees